 Loos American Bar

 For fans of architecture, the Loos Bar is a must while in Vienna.
-Adolf Loos, one of the first modern architects in history, is best-known for his infamous Looshaus (1910-12).
-The building, made for a high-end tailor shop, has a provocatively simple upper facade that outraged the Habsburg royal court living across the street from it.
+Adolf Loos, one of the first modern architects in history, is best-known for his infamous Looshaus (1910-12), a provocatively undecorated building that outraged the Habsburg royal court living across the street from it on Michaelerplatz.

-With the American Bar (1907), hidden on a downtown side street off Kärntner Straße, Loos used rich, expensive fittings: marble, mahogany, alabaster, without superfluous decorations.
-The cocktail bar is tiny, the impact is striking (lots of mirrors are meant to enlarge the space).
+The American Bar (1907), hidden on a downtown side street off Kärntner Straße, embodies the stylistic philosophy of Loos: exquisite materials – marble, mahogany, alabaster – without superfluous decorations.
+The dim cocktail bar is tiny, the impact is striking (lots of mirrors are meant to enlarge the space).
 That portrait hanging on the wall: he's Peter Altenberg, a close friend of Loos and a famous Viennese coffeehouse poet.

 The crowd is heavy on tourists and scoring one of the few precious seats is nearly impossible, but a visit is worth it for a peek at least.
 Try going during off-hours.